alexastro01/V0RTEx-01-Market-Clash/packages/nextjs/notes.md

 emit events for : new attack , register it with the api route as mentoined above

 emit events in smart contract

+Tommorow :
+-Check for match winner
+-Display winner on match finish

+-New card for ETH , dark blue color